 How life animates a person is one of the most phenomenal wonders.
+And when there’s a death, how greatly that animation is missed.
 Emotions blossom on every branch of this tree watered by uncertainty.
 But, I’m tired of philosophizing.
 All thinking eventually sinks and crumbles.
 Sometimes one should just let his emotions and imagination freely carry his thoughts away.

 How should we live without hope?
 And when we’re saddened, what do our tears tell us about ourselves?
 When our loved ones pass away they leave us here estranged, broken-hearted and alone.
 The cold shivers that pace across our backs remind us over and over again that our own time is drawing near as well, and the moment now so charged with dolorous electricity shocks the realization of our finitude right through our core.